TestableIO/System.IO.Abstractions/CONTRIBUTING.md

 ## Branches / tags

-* `master` contains the latest sources.
+- `main` contains the latest sources.
 Each merge there triggers a deploy to `nuget.org`.
-* All versions on `nuget.org` have a matching GitHub release/tag.
+- All versions on `nuget.org` have a matching GitHub release/tag.